li-xisheng/rebyte-docs/README.md

 ### No-Code Platform for Building Tools

-ReByte provides a low-code platform, similar to Langchain, for extending the capabilities of team assistants.
+ReByte provides a low-code platform for customized tool build, similar to Langchain, for extending the capabilities of team assistants.
 As mentioned in this [cognitive architecture blog post by langchain](https://blog.langchain.dev/openais-bet-on-a-cognitive-architecture/)), large language model tools can be divided into two categories: those driven by the reasoning capabilities of large language models, such as Chain of Thoughts, and those driven by "flow engineering," where developers design LLM tools that align with the team's workflow.
 ReByte provides a complete set of tools to support the development of such customized tools, while minimizing the programming requirements for developers.
 Our goal is to enable developers to build large language model tools with just an understanding of JSON.

 ### Enterprise Data Integration